 Shinichi hardly felt them moving, but he smiled slightly when he realized that they had successfully landed onto the balcony of a hotel five buildings down from the one he had met the thief at, which was ten blocks away from the scene of the crime.
 It was far away to overlook, close enough to be of use.

-He opened his eyes, a bit dazed, he admitted privately to himself, to find the hotel room's lights were off, and the room pitched in darkness.
+He opened his eyes, to find the hotel room's lights were off, and the room pitched in darkness.

 Kaito seemed to have no problem maneuvering around objects, hand holding his as he directed him through the obstacles.